 It is not uncommon for drivers to be arrested for drunk driving the day after drinking alcohol.

-Do not take chances – always refrain from driving the day after drinking.
+Do not take chances – alcohol can remain in your body the day after drinking.
+Do not drive if you are unsure.

 Spirit (40% alcohol) equivalents in beer and wine: